mozilla/remote-settings/README.rst

 ``changes``, ``history``, and ``signer`` plugins enabled.
 It may optionally have the ``email`` plugin installed.

-To have the tests bootstrap themselves (i.e. when ``SKIP_SERVER_SETUP=false``), the credentials passed in ``SETUP_AUTH`` should have the permission to create users, buckets, and collections.
+The credentials passed in ``SETUP_AUTH`` should have the permission to create users, buckets, and collections.
 These credentials will be in the form ``SETUP_AUTH=username:password`` or ``SETUP_AUTH="Bearer some_token"``

-If the tests should not bootstrap themselves and instead use resources already available on the server (i.e. when ``SKIP_SERVER_SETUP=true``):

-- There should be a bucket and collection available

-  - the bucket, if not specified by the ``BUCKET`` config option, should be named ``main-workspace``
+- All tests will run under the ``integration-tests`` collection in the ``main-workspace`` bucket
-  - the collection, if not specified by the ``COLLECTION`` config option, should be named ``integration-tests``
+  - If the collection does not exist it will be created
 - There should be two users available
   - one user should be added to the ``editors`` group of the available collection
   - the other should be added to the ``reviewers`` group of the available collection
   - the credentials of these users should be passed in the ``EDITOR_AUTH`` and ``REVIEWER_AUTH`` config options respectively

-Running integration tests on the Remote Settings DEV server should look something like:
+Running browser tests on the Remote Settings DEV server should look something like:

 .. code-block:: shell

     docker run --rm \
         --env SERVER=https://remote-settings-dev.allizom.org/v1 \
         --env MAIL_DIR="" `#disables test cases related to emails` \
-        --env SKIP_SERVER_SETUP=true \
-        --env TO_REVIEW_ENABLED=false \
         --env EDITOR_AUTH=<username:password, credentials available in 1Password> \
         --env REVIEWER_AUTH=<username:password, available in 1Password> \
-    remotesettings/tests integration-test
+    remotesettings/tests browser-test

-Because the integration tests are capable of running against environments with existing data, there are limitations to what they can do.
+Because the tests are capable of running against environments with existing data, there are limitations to what they can do.
 Examples:
+ - Test setup is global
- - Test server setup is global and may be skipped entirely against an existing server
+ - Test setup and may be partially skipped if the bucket, collection and users already exist
  - All tests have access to the same bucket, collection, and users
  - Tests are not allowed to delete the bucket(s), collection(s) or users
- - Test records may not be purged if the remote server disables this ability
+ - Test collection records are purged before each test